University of Illinois, Urbana-Champaign

 1. Check if your computer's TCP/IP software is working inside your operating system.

-Open up the Command Line Window (In Windows: Start - All Programs - Accessories - Command Prompt --- In Mac: Finder - Go - Utilities - Terminal)
+Open up the Command Line Window (In Windows: Start - All Programs - Accessories - Command Prompt --- In Mac: Finder - Go - Utilities - Terminal)2.
+Check if you can get to the nearest router.

 Type in ipconfig in Windows.
 You should get a screen something like this: